Introduction

 ASP.NET MVC has many great features.
 I have been playing around with ASP.NET MVC, and gone through couple of interesting things as part of Model Binding.
 Here I am putting together all my findings, and explain with a simple example.
 I am sure this will save a lot of time for people who are out there, looking to understand, how exactly ASP.NET MVC Model binding works.In ASP.NET MVC, Model Binding is, mapping the HTTP request data directly to

-method parameters and .NET objects (a Model).
+Action method parameters and .NET objects (a Model).
 Using the Code

 As this is going big, I am splitting this into parts.
 In this part, I am covering ASP.NET MVC object model binding, Parameter binding using Query String parameters, and controlling Model binding using Bind Attribute.Below is the code structure: